+Workaround:

+No workaround is required for the GreenPAK device as the NVM and EEPROM erase operations will execute properly.
+For verification, one can perform an I2C read of the erased pages.
+Excluding protected pages, all erased NVM and EEPROM registers should be cleared.

+Adjust the MCU's I2C firmware to catch and ignore a "NACK" from the GreenPAK device when the "Page Erase Byte" is addressed.
+In light of the additional STOP and START conditions, the behavior of other I2C slaves on the same bus should be evaluated.

-3.3 Leakage from ACMP IN+ to Analog Input Pins
+ISSUE 3: Leakage from ACMP IN+ to Analog Input Pins Functional Blocks Affected: IO11/12/13/14, ACMP0/1H, ACMP2/3L

-3.3.1 Effect

-IO11/12/13/14, ACMP0/1H, ACMP2/3L

-3.3.2 Conditions

-Multiple input sources connected to the ACMP IN+ port simultaneously.

-3.3.3 Technical Description
+Description:

 When configured in "Analog IO" mode, IO11/12/13/14 can experience abnormal leakage behavior.
-This behavior occurs when multiple input sources are simultaneously connected to the ACMP IN+port.
+This behavior occurs when multiple input sources are simultaneously connected to the ACMP IN+ port.
 Each of the 4 ACMPs has an input MUX which selects the IN+ source for the comparator.
-The MUX options are shown in Table 2.
+The MUX options are shown in the table below.

-Table 2: ACMP Input Options
+Table 1: ACMP Input Options

 ACMP IN+ MUX Options

+ACMP0H IO14

-ACMP0H IO14 Buffered IO14 V {DD}
+Buffered IO14

+Vdd

+ACMP1H IO13

+Buffered IO13

+ACMP0H IN+ source

+ACMP2L IO12

-ACMP1H IO13 Buffered IO13 ACMP0H IN+ source
+ACMP0H IN+ source

-ACMP2L IO12 ACMP0H IN+ source ACMP1H IN+ source
+ACMP1H IN+ source

+ACMP3L IO11

-ACMP3L IO11 ACMP2L IN+ source Vref0 output
+ACMP2L IN+ source

+Vref0 output

 In the GreenPAK Designer, the input source is selected by the IN+ source dropdown within the ACMP's properties window.
 When an input source is selected and the ACMP is enabled, an analog switch connects the source to the ACMP's IN+ port.
 If multiple sources are connected to the ACMP's IN+ port, there will be leakage between the sources.

 The IOs shown above can be repurposed as Digital IOs if the ACMPs are disabled or if another input source is selected for the ACMP by the IN+ input MUX.
 Whenever an IO input mode is configured as an "Analog IO" in accordance with the register definition below, the IO will be connected to the ACMP's IN+ port through an internal switch.
 This can create a leakage scenario if the ACMP is enabled and connected to another input source.

-Table 3: IO Input Mode Configurations
+Table 2: IO Input Mode Configurations

-Byte Register Bit Signal Function Register Bit Definition

-IO11

-896 00: Digital without Schmitt Trigger

-70 897 Input Mode Configuration 01: Digital with Schmitt Trigger 10: Low Voltage Digital In 11: Analog IO

-IO12

-71 904 Input Mode Configuration 00: Digital without Schmitt Trigger

-905 01: Digital with Schmitt Trigger 10: Low Voltage Digital In 11: Analog IO